1

 Buy Clean Colorado Act: Maximum Acceptable Global Warming Potential (GWP) Limits

 The information utilized to determine the eligible material GWP thresholds is subject to change due to background data updates.
 EPDs, both product-specific and industry-wide, expire after 5 years.
-Therefore, each industry may improve its data and EPD information within the 5 years resulting in more accurate EPDs.
+Therefore, each industry may improve its data and EPD information within the 5 years, resulting in more accurate EPDs.
 However, improving the background EPD information may result in increased GWP values as reported in an EPD.
 The OSA is utilizing current EPD information to determine its GWP thresholds.
-Given that the EPD information available now is relatively generic, the OSA will take precautions to set the GWPs as feasible thresholds that incorporate room for improvement in background data sources.
+The OSA takes precautions to set the GWPs as feasible thresholds that incorporate room for improvement in background data sources.
 However, if background data improvements result in increased GWP reporting above the OSA’s limit, then the OSA will make necessary adjustments to improve the feasibility of the GWP limits for State public projects.

 Only consider permanently installed materials.
 OSA subcategories align with available products, product categories, and building codes.